ciscorx/7z-revisions/README.md

  real number, e.g. "1.0".
  - Each archive can only track one file.  (let's call this a feature)
- - There's no way to add commit or revision notes.
+ - There's no way to add commit or revision notes yet.
  - buffer local variables arent working properly enough in emacs 23.2.1 to allow for two archives to be opened at once.
 It appears that elisp has trouble with using a buffer local variable to store a